 Overall commercial property values increased 7.67 percent since January 2022 and multi-family property values increased 32.12 percent over the last year largely due to new construction.

 New construction (valued at $57.56 million) accounts for 24.4 percent of the increase in assessed value.
 Residential new construction accounted for $10.15 million of growth; commercial new construction accounts for the remaining $47.41 million of growth.

-As set forth in the Virginia Constitution, real estate is assessed at 100% of fair market value.
+As set forth in the Virginia Constitution, real estate is assessed at 100 percent of fair market value.
 The City's Office of Real Estate Assessment calculates property value annually using mass appraisal techniques that are standard in the real estate assessment industry.

 Notices of Reassessment are mailed during the first quarter of the year.
-Property owners may make inquiries or appeal their annual assessment to the Assessor at any time during the tax year if the assessment:
+Property owners may appeal their annual assessment to the Assessor by April 17 and/ or appeal to the Board of Equalization by June 2 during the tax year if the assessment:

 Taxpayers are encouraged to request formal reconsideration of their assessment by the City Assessor prior to filing an appeal with the BOE; however, appeals may be made directly to the BOE or the Circuit Court in Arlington County.